 RECREATIONAL VEHICLE PARK (RVP).
-A tract of land on which individual recreational vehicles are parked in designated spaces.
+A tract of land at least two acres in size, on which individual recreational vehicles are parked temporarily in rental spaces for periods not exceeding 150 days during any 12-month period.
+Recreational vehicles may not be stored in recreational vehicle parks.